Elizabeth of Russia: Marriage plans

 With much of his fame resting on his effective efforts to modernise Russia, Tsar Peter desired to see his children married into the royal houses of Europe, something which his immediate predecessors had consciously tended to avoid.
-Peter's son Aleksei Petrovich, born of his first marriage to a Russian noblewoman, had no problem securing a bride from the ancient house of Brunswick-Lüneburg.
+Peter's son, Tsesarevich Aleksei Petrovich, born of his first marriage to a Russian noblewoman, had no problem securing a bride from the ancient house of Brunswick-Lüneburg.
 However, the Tsar experienced difficulties in arranging similar marriages for the daughters born of his second wife.
-When Peter offered either of his daughters in marriage to the future Louis XV, the Bourbons of France snubbed him due to the girls' post-facto legitimisation, and her mother, a Polish commoner.
+When Peter offered either of his daughters in marriage to the future Louis XV, her peer, or to the young Duke Louis of Orléans, the Bourbons of France snubbed him due to the girls' post-facto legitimisation, and their mother, a Livonian commoner of low birth.

+No suitable groom could be found for Grand Duchess Elizabeth Petrovna.
+Candidates included August II the Strong's illegitimate son, Count Maurice de Saxe, who had already been unsuccessfully courted by Empress Anna, Prince George Augustus of England, Charles Friedrich Albrecht, Margrave of Brandenburg-Schwedt, Manuel of Portugal [who?], and even the Shah of Persia, Nader Shah.
+Elizabeth's illegitimate birth (her parents had officially married in 1712 when she was four years old) prevented her from marrying into the ruling dynasties, as did religious differences and her mother's lowly lineage.